Chinthaparthy-UmasankarReddy/terraform-top-50-realtime--interview-questions/ec2/README.md

 # Terraform + EC2 Interview Guide

 This document summarizes common Terraform + EC2 interview questions and concise, production‑style answers, with example Terraform configurations.
-It targets roughly 3–4 years of hands‑on experience with AWS and Terraform.[web:17][web:20]
+It targets roughly 3–4 years of hands‑on experience with AWS and Terraform.

 ---